sergiutanasiev/battleships/README.md

 To find the ships grid position check the console

-### `Double rendering ?`

-App is running in strict mode
-remove React.StrictMode from index.tsx

 ### `npm test`

 Launches the test runner in the interactive watch mode.\